 Robot meets Resting Bitch Face and Other Adventures.
 As it makes its way through the film, the Robot adds lower third supered titles.
 Occasional vaguely poetic section titles are derived from the Robot’s image recognition-based groupings.
 More often, lower-third supers identify the many “talking heads” who appear in the film.
 The identifiers – labels like “Confused-Looking Female, age 22-34” – are generated using Amazon Rekognition, a popular commercial face recognition and analysis library.
 (The Robot precedes descriptions that have somewhat weaker confidence scores with qualifiers like “Arguably.”)
 The feature set of Rekognition offers a glimpse into how computer vision robots, marketers, and others drawn to off-the-shelf face analysis products often choose to categorize humans: age, gender, and appearance of emotion are key.
 The prominence of these software features suggest that in a robot-centric world, these attributes might better identify us than our names.
 (Of course Amazon itself is quite a bit more granular in its identification techniques.)
 The subjects’ appearance and demeanor on video as fully human beings humorously defy Rekognition’s surveillance and marketing enamored perceptions.

 What the Robot Saw’s title is a reference to What the Butler Saw films.
 Neither the butlers nor the Robot could really understand the objects of their obsession.
 Despite their self-satisfaction at what they’d “seen,” all they’d really gotten was a superficial, partial glimpse of a seductive peep show.

-* The live stream runs throughout the day; there are “intermissions” every four hours (and as needed for maintenance.)
-Archives of some recent streams are available on the Videos page or on the YouTube Channel.
+The live streams run throughout the day; there are brief “intermissions” every few hours (and as needed for maintenance.)
+Extensive archives auto-documenting previous streams — and thus a piece of YouTube in realtime — are available on the Videos page.